superfletch42/Second_Website-Slay_the_spire/readme_template.md

 [Example: "I got much better at using semantic HTML.
 At first I used divs for everything, but I learned that nav, section, article make the structure clearer.
 Tables were tricky but made sense once I understood thead, tbody, tr, td hierarchy.
 Forms are more complex than I expected with all the input types and validation."]

 Your HTML learning:
+I improved my understanding of semantic HTML and how to structure a full website properly using header, nav, section and footer.
+I was already pretty familiar with tables and lists from the last project, but got to put them into practice.

 **CSS skills:**

+I learned how to use Flexbox for layouts like the navigation bar and how Grid works for structuring sections of a page.
+I

 [Example: "Flexbox finally clicked for me when building the café cards.
 I learned that padding and margin make huge difference in clean layouts.
 Media queries seemed scary but are actually straightforward.
 I spent a lot of time learning about specificity when my styles weren't applying - now I understand the cascade better."]